 By contesting the ticket, you should receive a date to appear in traffic court.
 The police officer issuing the ticket must also appear.
 After making your case and presenting as much evidence as possible, a judge will determine whether the parking ticket is warranted.

 What you really do not want to do is just ignore a parking ticket.
 Collection agencies may be notified about your unpaid debt, and that can affect your credit score.
-Insurance companies usually use credit scores as a factor for determining insurance rates, and if your credit score takes a hit, you could end up with a higher premium.
+Insurance companies usually look at credit scores when determining insurance rates, so if your credit score takes a hit, you could end up with a higher premium.

 Public vs. Private Parking Citations